 The objective of the PIER-FSP program for FY 2023-2024 was to strengthen its collaboration with the PIER Model Training Institute to expand staff training opportunities.
-In previous years, challenges such as staff movement (leaves, transfers, and promotions), scheduling conflicts, and COVID-19 restrictions limited training availability.
 The traditional approach required sending staff to PIER Model facilities for on-site training, which proved costly and reduced the number of participants who could complete the training.

-As COVID-19 restrictions eased, ICBHS leveraged this opportunity to engage more staff in PIER Model Training by facilitating travel to designated training facilities.
-Additionally, the FSP-PIER program continued efforts to secure training and support services for newly hired staff, ensuring that the workforce remains adequately prepared to provide high-quality services.
+The FSP-PIER program continued efforts to secure training and support services for newly hired staff, ensuring that the workforce remains adequately prepared to provide high-quality services.
 Training initiatives have been essential in advancing the development of the PIER-FSP program, maintaining a sufficient number of trained staff to prevent service disruptions caused by personnel transitions.

-During FY 2023-2024, ICBHS successfully established a contract with the PIER Model Training Institute and trained twenty- four (24) staff members.
+During FY 2023-2024, ICBHS successfully established a contract with the PIER Model Training Institute trained twenty-four (24) staff members.
+During FY 2024-2025 trainees received supervision sessions.
 A total of \$37,500.00 in WET funds was utilized for this training.